Kitware/CMake/Help/variable/CMAKE_INSTALL_NAME_DIR.rst

 CMAKE_INSTALL_NAME_DIR
 ----------------------

-macOS directory name for installed targets.
+Directory name for installed targets on Apple platforms.

 ``CMAKE_INSTALL_NAME_DIR`` is used to initialize the :prop_tgt:`INSTALL_NAME_DIR` property on all targets.
 See that target